AyushKr2003/ETH-PROOF-Beginner-EVM-Course/readme.md

 ## Overview

-This smart contract, written in Solidity, defines a simple ERC-20-like token called "A_Crypto" with the abbreviation "ACT".
+This smart contract, written in Solidity, defines a simple ERC-20-like token called "**A_Crypto**" with the abbreviation "**ACT**".
 The contract includes functionalities to mint new tokens and burn existing tokens, while maintaining the balance of each address.

 ## Features